 The drought in Persian Gulf initial public offerings will probably continue this year as most of the region’s privately owned companies don’t need to raise funds from share sales to expand, SEI Investments Co.
-(SEIC) said.
+(SEIC:US) said.

 “The good companies remain very cash-flow positive in the region,” Jahangir Aka, the head of SEI Investments Middle East, whose parent has $195 billion in assets under management, said in Dubai on Jan.
 3. “Their ability to expand on their own working capital is very much there.”

 Al Habtoor Group LLC, a Dubai-based group controlled by billionaire Khalaf Al Habtoor, last month delayed an IPO as trading volume failed to rebound.
 The company invested about 5.9 billion dirhams ($1.6 billion) in the hospitality industry last year as it undertakes projects including the Waldorf Astoria on artificial islands off the emirate’s coast.

 Arab uprisings that ousted leaders in Tunisia, Egypt and Libya and a deepening debt crisis in Europe slowed regional share sales in the past two years.
 Money raised from IPOs in the Middle East and North Africa reached $2 billion in 2012, Ernst & Young International said last month.
 In 2008, IPOs valued at more than $80 billion were announced, according to data compiled by Bloomberg.

 The IPO pipeline has been limited as privately held businesses including Al Habtoor await a revival in volume on regional stock markets.
 Between 75 percent and 90 percent of Middle Eastern companies are owned and run by families, according to the Dubai-based Tharawat Family Business Forum, an independent network of Arab family businesses.